HiteshRepo/personal-blog-site/content/technical/ai/tokenization.md

 Until then, happy tokenizing!
 Or at least, happy reading about tokenizing.

-If you're a Gopher, be sure to check out the Golang implementation of these tokenization techniques [here](https://github.com/HiteshRepo/tokenization-techniques).
+If you're a Gopher, be sure to check out the [Golang implementation of these tokenization techniques](https://github.com/HiteshRepo/tokenization-techniques).

 ---